jesshaley/matty_et_al_2021/README.md

 # matty_et_al_2021
 > Analysis package for the paper Matty et al. (2021).

-This code weas written and used to analyze tracks of midpoints of populations of *C. elegans* in a sensory integration assay.
+This code was written and used to analyze tracks of midpoints of populations of *C. elegans* in a sensory integration assay.
 Most of this code is only useful for this particular set of experiments and will need to be adapted for other uses.

 ## Software